Update on Commissions and Contingent Fees

 Joseph F. Scutellaro

 Joseph F. Scutellaro, CPA, is a partner with CohnReznick LLP.
-He is a member of the NJCPA Federal Taxation Interest Group and Strategic Planning Committee, treasurer of the NJ-CPA-PAC, and a former member of the Professional Conduct Committee.
+He is vice chairperson of the NJ-CPA-PAC, a member of the Federal Taxation Interest Group, a former member of the Professional Conduct Committee and a New Jersey Law and Ethics program instructor.

 This article appeared in the July/August 2017 issue of New Jersey CPA magazine.
 Read the full issue.